tay-chi/html-in-class-exercises/readme.md

    a.
 HOME
    b.
 ABOUT
    c.
 CONTACT
 6. To see your code, right-click your html file and click on 'open with live server'.
-Make sure to refresh the page after making changes.
 7. Move on to the next section, Our Certification Process

 ### Our certification process (ordered list)